1859 Indian Head Penny Value (2026 Guide): Errors List & No Mint Mark Worth

 The 1859 Indian Head Penny value varies significantly by condition.
 A circulated example in Good condition starts around $19.66, while Mint State specimens can reach $1,264.
 Proof versions command substantially more, with values near $3,018.

-This first-year issue holds special significance due to its unique reverse design featuring a simple olive wreath without a shield—a detail that changed in 1860.
+This first-year issue holds special significance due to its unique reverse design featuring a simple laurel wreath without a shield—a detail that changed in 1860.
 The one-year-only type creates additional collector interest beyond typical first-year premiums.

 We’ll examine the specific factors that influence pricing and help you determine what your coin is actually worth.